k8ssandra/k8ssandra/docs/content/en/docs/getting-started/_index.md

   Kick the tires and take it for a spin!
 ---

 Welcome to K8ssandra!
-The following guide will get you up and running with a single node Apache Cassandra&reg; cluster on Kubernetes.
+This guide gets you up and running with a single-node Apache Cassandra&reg; cluster on Kubernetes.
 If you are interested in a more detailed component walkthroughs check out the [topics]({{< ref "topics">}}) section.

 ## Prerequisites